After spending decades in the workplace, retirement may sound attractive. But many people develop second thoughts soon after leaving their jobs.

 1. You’re having trouble making ends meet

 Many people have trouble saving enough money to finance their retirement.
 Typically, Social Security benefits don’t provide enough income to maintain your lifestyle in retirement.
-Also, if you had your children late in life, you may face college expenses after leaving work.
+Also, if you had your children late in life, you may even face college expenses after leaving work.

 One solution is to work a few years longer.
 That way, you can boost your income and gain more time to save money.
-Each year spent on the job means one less year you’ll need to rely on your savings during retirement.
+Each year spent on the job means one less year you’ll need to rely on savings during retirement.

 2. You’re becoming too sedentary